 While most businesses strive to reward their employees for a job well done, the benefits offered are not always satisfactory.
 Receiving a monetary reward once a year can be enticing but this excitement soon wears off weeks and months down the line.

-Ideally, employers should offer a benefits program that provides employees with consistent and tangible benefits.
+Ideally, HR departments should offer a benefits program that provides employees with consistent and tangible benefits.
 Ask for feedback from employees to determine what type of benefits they are looking for and create a unique program that meets their needs.

 Great Benefits Will Create Company Advocates